 Digital Object Identifier (DOI)

 Low, Seng Hui; Chapin, Steven J.; Wimmer, Christian; Whiteheart, Sidney W.; Kömüves, László G.; Mostov, Keith E.; and Weimbs, Thomas, "The SNARE Machinery Is Involved in Apical Plasma Membrane Trafficking in MDCK Cells" (1998).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 58.